 A matched nested case control study was performed.
 Cases were defined as men who were adherent to oral bisphosphonate therapy (defined as at least 80% of prescriptions refilled, calculated as medication possession ratio (MPR)) over a period of two years or more .
 The date of a case’s first prescription served as his index date.
 Controls were defined as men who did not receive any FDA approved drug therapy for osteoporosis during the study period.
 The date of the control’s closest outpatient encounter to the case’s index date (within 365 days), served as his index date.

-A number of important risk factors including demographics (age at index date, race [white, black, other, or missing]), medication use (prescriptions within 90 days of the index date for anticonvulsants, opioids or corticosteroids), prevalent LE fractures (FY2005- FY2010) and SCI-related characteristics: duration of injury (acute [≤ 2 years], chronic [>2 years] or missing) level of injury (paraplegia, tetraplegia or missing), and completeness of injury (complete, incomplete or missing) and having had a prior DXA , were considered in
+A number of important risk factors including demographics (age at index date, race [white, black, other, or missing]), medication use (prescriptions within 90 days of the index date for anticonvulsants, opioids or corticosteroids), prevalent LE fractures (FY2005- FY2010) and SCI-related characteristics: duration of injury (acute [≤ 2 years], chronic [>2 years] or missing) level of injury (paraplegia, tetraplegia or missing), and completeness of injury (complete, incomplete or missing) and having had a prior DXA , were considered in the analyses.

 Cases and controls were censored at last date of followup within the study period, or fracture (first incident LE fracture (ICD-9 codes 808, 820-829) or pathological LE fracture (ICD-9 codes 733.10, 733.14-733.16, 733.19), or death.
 To reduce the effect of medical coding variability, we considered LE fracture ICD-9 codes with the same first three digits occurring within 120 days of each other to be the same fracture, consistent with previous research .
 Cases were also censored if they were switched to another FDA approved osteoporosis medication.
 Within each nested cohort, each case was matched up to four controls using incidence density sampling.
 This allowed for cases and controls to be matched only on person time at risk of fracturing to minimize bias, contrary to our previous study where we matched on both person time at risk and propensity quintiles because we had a larger sample .